Welcome to my blog, One Footestep at a Time!

 - The experience of walking the Way of St. James continues to transform my life.

 I’m an Episcopal Priest and a native of the San Francisco Bay Area.
-I am a trained Interim, which means I lead Episcopal churches while they are in the transition period between permanent clergy.
+I am a trained Interim Rector, which means I lead Episcopal churches during the transition period between permanent clergy.
 I’m married to my college sweetheart and we are parents of three young adult children.